-All the details of the journey have been planned for you, just sit back, relax and enjoy the ride.
+In the Loire Valley part of the tour you visit the châteaux that best showcase the diversity of the place called the Valley of 1,000 Castles.
+Like all of our recommended tour activities, the details of the journey have been planned for you, just sit back, relax and enjoy the ride.
 Don't worry — there will be plenty of time to wander and explore on your own.

-In the afternoon, head towards the Valley of 1000 Châteaux.
+You start out by traveling to Mont St-Michel on the coast of Normandy, where you arrive in time for lunch & exploration.
+In the afternoon, head off towards the Valley of 1000 Châteaux, the Loire Valley.
 The afternoon will be spent on a tour of Château de Langeais and Château de Chambord.
 Pass by the charming town of Cheverny on your way to Angers, your overnight destination.

 Start the day with a visit to Château d'Angers to see one of the world's most famous tapestries from the Middle Ages.
 Drive through Amboise and Saumur towards Château de Langeais.
 Lunch will be served in the bustling small town of Amboise.

 Spend the afternoon exploring one of the most romantic castles, Château de Chenonceau.
 Your last visit is at the largest and most classic castle of the Loire Valley, Château de Chambord.
 Say au revoir to the Loire in the late afternoon and bonjour to Paris in the evening.